ircv3/ircv3-specifications/extensions/labeled-response.md

 This tag MAY be sent by a client for any messages that need to be correlated with a response from the server.

-For any message received from a client that includes this tag, the server MUST include the same tag and value in any response required from this message.
+For any message received from a client that includes this tag, the server MUST include the same tag and value in any response required from this message where it is feasible to do so.
 Servers MUST include the tag in exactly one logical message.

 If a response consists of more than one message, and the `batch` capability is enabled, a batch MUST be used to group them into a single logical response.
 The start of the batch MUST be tagged with the `draft/label` tag.
 The batch type MUST be one of: